FHIR/fhir-package-loader/README.md

 ## Installation for Developers

 FHIR Package Load is a [TypeScript](https://www.typescriptlang.org/) project.
 At a minimum, it requires [Node.js](https://nodejs.org/) to build, test, and run the CLI.
-Developers should install Node.js 16 (LTS), although the previous LTS versions (Node.js 14 and 12) are also expected to work.
+Developers should install Node.js 12 (LTS), although the previous LTS version (Node.js 10) and other current LTS versions (Node.js 14 and Node.js 16) are also expected to work.

 Once Node.js is installed, run the following command from this project's root folder: